Asian Heritage Month Concert 2026

 Vania Chan, soprano; Matthew Li, baritone; Alice Ho, piano

-Hong-Da Chin, dizi; Rao Hyunyoung Lee, Gayageum; Amely Zhou, erhu; John Lee, percussion
+Hong-Da Chin, dizi; Roa Hyunyoung Lee, Gayageum; Amely Zhou, erhu; John Lee, percussion

 What A Wonderful World Words and Music by George David Weiss and Bob Thiele